-BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measure BHR 22 Residence 453 Garner Road East, Ancaster Garner Road / Rymal Road and Garth Street Improvements Municipal Class EA (ASI, 2013) Alternative 1 (Do nothing) No impacts are anticipated.
+BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures BHR 22 Residence 453 Garner Road East, Ancaster Garner Road / Rymal Road and Garth Street Improvements Municipal Class EA (ASI, 2013) Alternative 1 (Do nothing) No impacts are anticipated.
 Alternative 2 (Amended network) Direct: A major 4-lane arterial road is proposed adjacent to the south side of the lot (Garner Road East).
 Encroachment, property acquisition and vegetation removal is anticipated.
 Indirect: Measured from the road corridor, the structure on the subject property is located within the 40m vibration buffer.
 Therefore, the potential for indirect impacts due to vibration is anticipated.
 Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended netwo The Garner Road / Rymal Roa Municipal Class EA recomme For threats through end planned to avoid impace especially when in clos Mature trees and plantil lines or other boundary possible.
-In instances where the resource, implement ap but not limited to protect temporary fencing.
+Alternative 2 (Amended network) The Garner Road / Rymal Road and Garth Street Improvements Municipal Class EA recommended the following for the property: • For threats through encroachment, all work undertaken will be planned to avoid impacts through noise and/or vibrations, especially when in close proximity to the resource. • Mature trees and plantings (particularly those marking property lines or other boundary lines) should be avoided as much as possible. • In instances where the work is carried out in close proximity to a resource, implement appropriate mitigation strategies, including but not limited to protective measures, such as the use of temporary fencing.
 BHR 23 Residence 459 Garner Road East, Ancaster Garner Road / Rymal Road and Garth Street Improvements Municipal Class EA (ASI, 2013) Alternative 1 (Do nothing) No impacts are anticipated.
 Alternative 2 (Amended network) Direct: A major 4-lane arterial road is proposed adjacent to the south side of the lot (Garner Road East).
 Encroachment, property acquisition and tree removal is anticipated.
 Indirect: Measured from the road corridor, the structure on the subject property is located within the 40m vibration buffer.
 Therefore, the potential for indirect impacts due to vibration is anticipated.
 Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended netwo The Garner Road / Rymal Roa Municipal Class EA recomment For threats through encourse planned to avoid impact especially when in clos Mature trees (particular boundary lines) should In instances where the resource, implement ap but not limited to protect temporary fencing.
+Alternative 2 (Amended network) The Garner Road / Rymal Road and Garth Street Improvements Municipal Class EA recommended the following for the property: • For threats through encroachment, all work undertaken will be planned to avoid impacts through noise and/or vibrations, especially when in close proximity to the resource. • Mature trees (particularly those marking property lines or other boundary lines) should be avoided as much as possible. • In instances where the work is carried out in close proximity to a resource, implement appropriate mitigation strategies, including but not limited to protective measures, such as the use of temporary fencing.